rocrill/crock-on/README.md

 User stories relating to home page.

   * 2.1 As a user, I want to see a list of recipes with visually appealing images, listing clear titles and the post authors.
-  * 2.2 As a returning user, I want to see the newest recipes displayed in date order with the most recent postings first on the page:
+  * 2.2 As a returning user, I want to see the newest recipes displayed in date order with the most recent postings first on the page.
   * 2.3 As a user, I want to see the number of comments and number of likes displayed on each recipe card on the post detail page, so that I have an idea of the popularity and engagement of a post when deciding which ones to look at.
   * 2.4 As a user and post author, I want to be able to edit or delete a recipe post for which I am the author.
   * 2.5 As a user if there are more than six recipes on the page, the page is paginated with six recipes per page.